Mrs. Pogue's Kindergarten

 Words To Know...

-We worked on the word she this week.
+We have been playing four corners to help us practice!
 We are working on using all of these words appropriately in sentences as well as identifying and writing it.
 You can also work on your child's fluency by combining sight words to make sentences to read such as I can see a ________________ or I have a ____________________.

 Words We Have Learned: